-Human Rights & Labour Rights
+1. Human Rights & Labour Rights

-Eolus requires its suppliers and business partners to respect internationally recognized human rights and labour rights in accordance with the UN Universal Declaration of Human Rights and the ILO's eight core conventions.
-This Code shall apply to the entire value-chain of Eolus suppliers and business partners, including permanent and temporary employees, migrant workers, students, and contractors.
+Eolus requires its suppliers and business partners to respect internationally recognized human rights and labour rights in accordance with the the International Bill of Human Rightsand the ILO's eight core conventions.
+This CoC shall apply to the entire value-chain of Eolus suppliers and business partners, including permanent and temporary employees, migrant workers, students, and contractors.
 Suppliers shall take measures to avoid causing, contributing, or being connected to adverse impacts on human rights.
 This includes all forms of rightsholders, such as workers, affected communities, and human rights defenders.